 The whole service was designed to instill and/or impart a sense of the divine.
 This makes sense.
 When a person isn’t present you try to create a sense of their being there somehow, someway.
 So, moms don’t let your babies grow up to be Presbyterians where they will forever be trying to make a connection with God.
 May they be Confessional Lutherans centered on the Christ who is really present in things that have touched them, do touch them, and that they can eat and drink.

 *This is my recollection of what Dr. Marquart said.
 Since he is in the Church Triumphant, he is not able to defend himself or justify my recollection.
 Reading the information below, you will see that this the statement I recollect him as saying is not accurate.
-That would be unlike him but ‘been there done that’ for.
+That would be unlike him but I have ‘been there done that’ before.
 Perhaps I am remembering what he said incorrectly.
 Could he have said the practice only became popular in the Age of Rationalism?
 In any event, you should know that he was responding to the question of what he thought of the design of Our Savior, Houston.
 Here’s the correction a reader sent me

 Evangelical Lutheranism’s commitment to maintain and express the centrality of the Means of Grace in the design of its churches came to be expressed most creatively and effectively in the development of the Lutheran “Kanzelaltar” (Pulpit/Altar).
 A pulpit/altar is a structure in which the altar and the pulpit are joined together in such a way that the pulpit is placed above and behind the altar.
 Typically the font is then located in front of the altar combining all three architectural representations of the Means of Grace most prominently at the central axis of the sanctuary.
 This combination becomes the dominant feature of the physical environment for the Divine Service.
 The pulpit altar is considered by many scholars to be the single most important contribution of Lutheran theology to the history of Church architecture.